labratzzz/kids_dev/README.md

 # kids_development

 This is my project for a paticular student that had to write application for preschool children development.
-So I offered him to make a web-application on techonologies that I knew and wanted to do some more things with them.
+So I offered him to make a web-application on technologies that I knew and wanted to do some more things with them.

+I don't think that I will continue to work on this project.
+Some features are incomplete, the project has some security and design issues, but it doesn't have an end goal, so it is senseless to work on it.

 - - -